Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Theoretical Framework and Numerical Methods

-The optical lattice is ramped up and the harmonic trap switched off using a smooth envelope function.
+The lattice depth $V_0$ is ramped up while the harmonic trap is simultaneously switched off using smooth envelope functions, as described in detail in Section \ref{sec:loading_descr}.
+The transverse confinement remains provided by the optical dipole trap throughout the sequence.
+Moreover, since the condensate is distributed over more than 800 lattice sites, the occupation number per site remains low (approximately 20 atoms at most), resulting in weak interactions at the single-site level.
+This largely decouples the longitudinal and transverse degrees of freedom, further justifying the one-dimensional treatment.
 During transport, a time-dependent lattice acceleration is applied, and finally the lattice is ramped down.
 These steps are described in detail in the following section.

 The numerical results provide direct access to both the spatial density profiles and the momentum distributions, enabling a detailed analysis of coherence, excitations, and transport efficiency.